 Since the time of adopting the Local Development Plan, there has been various agency and community led plans published and partnerships established, with much activity on the ground (see 'How we got here' section on Page 10 for further information on this).

 This framework builds on this work and provides more detailed and coordinated place based guidance on development and land use for the Strathard Community Council area.
 The intention is that, following consultation, it will be approved as Planning Guidance by the National Park Authority.

-The Framework sets out the strategy for Strathard as a whole and for four identified sub areas.
-Within each area the types of changes identified are described, alongside priorities for action that were agreed through stakeholder engagement.
+The framework sets out the strategy for Strathard as a whole and for four identified sub areas.
+Within each area the types of changes identified are described, alongside priorities for action that were agreed through engagement and discussion with key stakeholders.
 Where potential locations are identified, these are also illustrated spatially on maps.
 These are indicative only and will need to be tested and confirmed through the planning process.

 Other opportunities may come forward over time, and the intention is that by setting out a shared vision and strategy for each sub-area, these will be used to guide and inform future decisions.
-The decision making process is set out below.
+The decision making process is set out on page 8.